New Mermaid & Graphviz diagrams in markdown preview

 Find that highlights

-⌘F opens an Apple-style sheet with a match-count indicator, Match Case toggle, and yellow highlights painted on every occurrence in the editor.
-Browser-style.
+⌘F opens an Apple-style sheet with a match-count indicator, Match Case toggle, and yellow highlights painted on every match in the editor. ⌘G cycles.

 Smart paired characters

-Open a bracket and the closer is there.
+Open a bracket and the closer's there.
 Select text and type ( to wrap it.
 Backspace inside an empty pair clears both halves.

 External-file watch